MadisonAster/FooFinder/README.md

 ---
 ## Limitations:

 FooFinder will not search directories that start with a "." such as .git or .hg, it will also skip any egg-info or \_\_pycache__ folders.
-FooFinder will try each possible parent path to your module, with os.path.exists without retrieveing a directory listing.
+FooFinder will try each possible parent path to your module with os.path.exists instead of retrieving a directory listing.
 It will not recurse the parent folders.
-It will only recurse downwards from either your current module, or a reference point.
+If none of the parent paths exist it will then recursively try each path downwards from your current module.
+If you're using a reference point, it will first find the reference point,  and then search only downwards from the reference point.

 If a user has modules or packages installed at the root of their system that have the same name you're trying to import, there could be a conflict.
 However this would be a very strange system configuration to have, so the risk of this should be quite minimal.